bwajtr/fluent-spring-jdbctemplate/README.md

     .bind("id", 2)
     .execute();
 ```
-In this example `jdbc` is an instance of `FluentNamedParameterJdbcTemplate` and we are updating the table users - setting the column `name` to value `Alex` for record with `id=2`.
+In this example, `jdbc` is an instance of `FluentNamedParameterJdbcTemplate` and we are updating the table users - setting the column `name` to value `Alex` for record with `id=2`.
 As you can see, you can use named parameters even here and bind the values to these parameters using the `.bind()` methods.
 The `.execute()` executes the prepared statement (with parameters bound) and returns the number of affected rows.

-Despite the name of the initial method (`.update()`), you can (and you should :) use this method even for other two statments which update the database state: DELETE and INSERT.
+Despite the name of the initial method (`.update()`), you can (and you should :) use this method even for other two statements which update the database state: DELETE and INSERT.
 If you INSERT new rows to the database and you want the database to return values of the columns which were generated during the INSERT operation, you can use `.executeAndReturnKey()` method.
 This is a typical situation for tables where the primary key is autogenerated by the database (for example using a sequence):

 ```java
  Integer key = jdbc.update("INSERT INTO user (name) VALUES (:name)")